sloanahrens/emberlastic-table/README.md

 ```

 will no longer be relevant if your data does not have a field called `first_name`, and so on.

+All the magic happens in `qbox-table.js`.
+Next we'll dig into how it works.
+Stay tuned. :)

 ### Coming soon